cascadiajs/cascadiajs-2020/src/views/pages/content/august-prefunk.md

 * 17:30 - Q&A
 * 17:45 - Joe Karlsson: Bechdel.io: How We Used JavaScript To Help Make Film More Inclusive
 * 18:00 - Q&A
-* 18:15 - David Guttman: Junior to Senior
+* 18:15 - David Guttman: js.la to js.online: Meetups & MMORPGs
 * 18:30 - Q&A
 * 18:45 - Socialize & Network
 * 19:30 - End